astroprofsmith/intromodern.github.io/_sources/c3fourvectors.md

-The local nature of the effect of time dilation on time intervals is shown in {numref}`timeintervalsfig`, which is an animated adaptation of a graph in the delighful {cite}`Takeuchi10`.
+The local nature of the effect of time dilation on time intervals is shown in {numref}`timeintervalsfig`, which is an animated adaptation of a graph in the delighful *An Illlustrated Guide to Relativity* {cite}`Takeuchi10`.
 The figure shows a spacetime diagram with four particular events marked as colored dots.
-In the initial reference frame, these four events are at two different
-locations: the first and last are to the right of the second and third.
+In the initial reference frame, these four events are at two different locations: the first and last are to the right of the second and third.
 The events are spaced evenly in time, with $c\Delta t$ being 0.2 units between each successive pair of events.
 Horizontal colored lines show where the clock readings would be read off the time axis, and the clock reading numbers themselves are indicated in white boxes to the left of the axis.

 By moving the slider to the right or left, you can have the yellow arrows shift to indicate the set of events that would lie on the